Key Takeaways:

 - we are monitoring these legislation changes and expect more #fixDGR reforms in coming years to ‘level the playing field’ of philanthropy and charitable giving in Australia.

 Giving to a charity with DGR status is the ‘charity of choice’ for most Australians.
-For the simple reason, give more than $2 to a DGR and receive a tax deduction for your donation.
+For the simple reason, give $2 or more to a DGR and receive a tax deduction for your donation.

-As lawyers we have experienced the long-standing contortion of trying to fit a non-DGR charity ‘square peg’ into the proverbial DGR black ‘hole’.
+As lawyers we have experienced the long-standing contortion of trying to fit a non-DGR charity ‘square peg’ into the proverbial DGR 'round-hole'.
 Most charitable purposes don’t fit and mystery surrounds those that do.

 The Productivity Commission, Inquiry Report “Future foundations for giving” released to the public on 18 July 2024 (Report), found that the DGR system and the arrangements that determine which entities can access DGR status is not fit for purpose, is poorly designed, overly complex, has no coherent policy rationale and creates inefficient, inconsistent, unbalanced and unfair outcomes for charities, donors and the community.